arunit9/file-process-application/README.md

 The above process can be run, re-run as many times as you like to build and run the application.
 The project_run.sh is provided as a quicker option to simply just run the application.
 It will simply start the docker stack using docker images in your local docker or Docker Hub.

-chmod +x project_run.sh
+- chmod +x project_run.sh
-./project_run.sh
+- ./project_run.sh

-** NOTE: The file process Spring Boot application is set to delete the content of the file upload directory and drop and recreate the database tables at start.
+**NOTE: The file process Spring Boot application is set to delete the content of the file upload directory and drop and recreate the database tables at start.**

 ## Design
-Following decisions were made to the best of my best considering the requirements of the assignment.
+Following decisions were made to the best of my best knowledge considering the requirements of the assignment.

 ### Queue
 A java based queue was implemented within the file-process Spring Boot application rather than using an out of the box message broker queue such as ActiveMQ.
 The REST methods will add filenames to the queue and a seperate thread will poll the queue and process the files asynchronously.
 This was based on the below points of the assignment,